 Garden Pearls Calcium Carbonate and Gypsum bring new growing power to your garden

-Garden Pearls Calcium Carbonate contains Calcium (Ca) and Carbonate (CO3).
+Garden Pearls Lime contains Calcium (Ca) and Carbonate (CO3).
 The carbonate increases pH in soils; while the calcium is an important nutrient to regulate many plant physiological functions, such as cell wall strength, nutrient up take, water regulation, natural disease suppression and many other functions.
 Calcium plays a pivotal role in cell development and improves storability of all vegetables and fruit.

 Garden Pearls Gypsum supplies calcium and sulfur, but does not change pH.
 It can make soil lighter and softer.
 Sulfur is important for a plant to build protein, for formation of root nodules in peas and beans.
 Adding gypsum improves the flavor of many vegetables and that is why I always use it with onions, garlic, and all cabbage varieties.
 To make mineral rich and nutritious compost, I add Garden Pearls Gypsum to the pile.